 - make lifestyle changes such as losing weight, changing your eating plan, or increasing exercise

 - take non-insulin injectables

-In some cases, these treatments might be effective for managing your blood sugar levels.
+In some cases, these treatments might be effective for helping manage your blood sugar levels.
 In other cases, you might need insulin therapy.